scoulomb/attestation-covid19-saison2-auto/README.md

-If we map an appex domain and not a subdomain we have to map A and AAAA not a CNAME.
+If we map an apex domain and not a subdomain we have to map A and AAAA not a CNAME.

 ````shell script
 @ 300 IN A 216.239.32.21